The art of acquiring new customers

 More than that, though, you need to make it worth their while.
 Members of your mailing list became part of your tribe for a reason.

 That reason may be the promise of useful resources and tools, priority access to sales and other special offers, exclusive discounts and freebies – the list goes on.
-Avoid unsubscribes by making a compelling promise – and keeping it.
+Avoid unsubscribes and make sure you are acquiring new customers rather than prospects by making a compelling promise – and keeping it.

 Acquiring new customers with trust through must-have content